pizycki/agusmakmun.github.io/_posts/2017-03-25-Software-I-Use.md

 [**Read-Only Switch**](https://marketplace.visualstudio.com/items?itemName=ShemeerNS.Read-OnlySwitch) - Helpful when working with files of different team and you don't want to change any file but yours.
 You can lock/unlock single file with RMB-click on file tab.

+[**File Nesting**](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.FileNesting) - Sometimes you want nest a specific file beneath C# class file (`.cs`).
+This happen i.e. when you badly merge your `*.csproj` file and EF migration files will be missing.
+This tool enables you to fix that issue.